Anchor & Plume Press | Kindred Magazine

 This is the submissions manager for Anchor & Plume, a small press based in the Deep South, dedicated to publishing work that is a celebration of language and place.

 We only accept submissions for our chapbook/book list during our open reading period.
-Our 2017 reading period will run from June 1-July 31, 2017.
+Our 2017 reading period will open fall 2017.

 Kindred, our lit mag, is published twice a year—spring/summer and fall/winter.
 We read year round.